awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 You may want to rename columns in your tables to correct spelling, make column names more descriptive, or to reuse an existing column to avoid column reordering\.

 You can rename columns if you store your data in CSV and TSV, or in Parquet and ORC that are configured to read by index\.
-For information, see [Index Access in ORC and Parquet](handling-schema-updates-chapter.md#index-access)\.
+For information, see [Index access in ORC and parquet](handling-schema-updates-chapter.md#index-access)\.

 Athena reads data in CSV and TSV in the order of the columns in the schema and returns them in the same order\.
 It does not use column names for mapping data to a column, which is why you can rename columns in CSV or TSV without breaking Athena queries\.